SamSamskies/form-refactor/README.md

 This is a challenge for the course Building High Conversion Web Forms on Udacity.
 - https://www.udacity.com/course/viewer#!/c-ud890/l-5243991811/e-5456468687/m-5447511002

-I decided to try out Bootstrap-React while solving this challenge.
+I decided to try out React-Bootstrap while solving this challenge.
 - http://react-bootstrap.github.io/

 ## Usage